bianc8/rdc22/README.md

     scp -O ./.vimrc MATRICOLA@88.80.187.84:/home/MATRICOLA/.vimrc

 ## Content of .vimrc
-This .vimrc config file allow you to:
+This .vimrc config file allows you to:
 - **Use your mouse**: scrolling wheel to move up or down, click and point
 - **Move line Up/Down** using Ctrl+Shift+Up/Down
 - Press F8 to **Compile** the program **without exiting Vim**